yeazj/Mininet/README.md

 #### Pre-req : Kali Linux
 > Not tested on other platforms yet but shouldn't be much different on any other Debian/Ubuntu Linux
+> Ensure there's no Internet connectivty as this will auto-update DNS entries.

 #### 1. Start POX [[Link to POX]](https://github.com/noxrepo/pox "POX Repo")
 > ```console